ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### What is Ruby?

-Ruby is a simple and powerful object-oriented programming language, created by Yukihiro Matsumoto (who goes by the handle "matz" in this document and on the mailing lists).
+Ruby is a simple and powerful object-oriented programming language, created by Yukihiro Matsumoto (who goes by the handle "Matz" in this document and on the mailing lists).

 Like Perl, Ruby is good at text processing.
 Like Smalltalk, everything in Ruby